Food Is Medicine

 Culinary Education

 Cooking Matters at CommuniCare!
-CommuniCare’s trained staff and volunteers lead hands-on Cooking Matters classes that inspire and support families in making healthy, delicious and affordable meals.
-CommuniCare classes are facilitated by staff, community partners, and local chefs, and ingredients and high-quality instruction are available to patients for free!
+CommuniCare’s trained staff and volunteers lead hands-on classes that inspire and support families in making healthy, delicious and affordable meals.
+Cooking classes are facilitated by staff, community partners, and local chefs, and ingredients and high-quality instruction are available to patients for free!

 Can’t make it to a live class?
 Check out our videos!